Remembering Steve Jobs

 As news of Jobs's death broke, friends, colleagues and former rivals spoke about him.
 Microsoft founder Bill Gates said: "The world rarely sees someone who has had the profound impact Steve has had, the effects of which will be felt for many generations to come.
 For those of us lucky enough to get to work with him, it's been an insanely great honor.
 I will miss Steve immensely."

-Apple continues to maintain that page and every year, Tim Cook pays tribute to Jobs on the anniversary of his death, with tweets such as this one from 2018:
+Apple continues to maintain that page and every year, Tim Cook pays tribute to Jobs on the anniversary of his death, with tweets such as this one in 2020: